Max Kepler Preview, Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fourth-worst in the league.

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.97).
+- The Guardians have a 4.00 team ERA that ranks 10th across all league pitching staffs.

-- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (152 total, 1.1 per game).
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (153 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.